thunderseethe/thunderseethe.github.io/content/posts/type-inference.md

   TypeEqual(Type, Type)
 }
 ```
 We'll talk more about what it means for two types to be equal during constraint solving.
-For now, it suffices to produce a set of type equalities as a result of our constraint generation.
+For now, it's sufficient to produce a set of type equalities as a result of our constraint generation.

 Constraint generation will be implemented on our `TypeInference` struct with 3 methods:
 ```rs